funkycoder/cleandatacoursera/README.md

-The tidy dataset includes the following files:
+This repository includes the following files:
 -------------------------------------------------------------------------------------------------
 - 'README.md' This file